"The one who brings joy"

 Abi spent a few weeks at MPR shelter and did as best as you would hope considering that other dogs are not her cup-of-tea.
 She was stressed-out when in her kennel next to other dogs, but a trooper.
 Once outside of her kennel though, she immediately morphed into the sweetest and friendliest little dog.
 She loved being in a play room with people.

 Despite her dislike of other dogs, Abigail was easy to handle at the shelter.
-For her sake however, we transferred her to a foster home with a single mother, a young child, a couple of roommates and no other pets.
+For her sake however, we transferred her to a foster home with a single mother and a young child.
 Abigail is thriving!

 Abigail is a doll and possesses so many good traits.
 Her level of energy is just about perfect.
+40% fun-time, 60% lounge-time.
 She loves to play and romp, but also enjoys cuddling or lounging in the sun.
 She is very sweet and eager to please.
 A very happy dog who loves to bring a smile in peoples' faces.
-She will do everything she can to earn your love.
-She was a big-time favorite at the shelter and we told her foster mom that she will probably be her favorite foster too.
+She will do everything she can to earn your love (and a treat 😉 She was a big-time favorite at the shelter and we told her foster mom that she will probably be her favorite foster too.

 Note from foster mom: "Abi has a kind heart.
-She is very easily startled and her heart breaks if you raise your voice.
+She used to be easily startled and her heart would break if you raise your voice but she has gained confidence and trust since being with us.
 She loves to love you and to please you in any way she can.
 Unless, her attention is focused on a nearby animal.
 Otherwise, she is by "her humans".
 She is very food driven- will do anything for food!
 When about 9:00 p.m. hits, she's ready to get in bed.
 If I'm not in bed yet, she will put herself in her kennel and sleep there.
 How precious!"

 Behavior with people: